RodrigoNovelli/holbertonschool-web_back_end/ES6_basic/README.md

-This directory is to learn how to use jaava script
+This directory is to learn how to use java script